mobesheli/testcobol/docs/Brd.md

 - **Debit Processing**: Debits require sufficient funds; attempts exceeding the current balance are denied and the balance remains unchanged.
 - **Data Persistence**: `DataProgram` honors an immediate write-back model to in-memory storage only; the starting balance initializes to 1,000.00 every execution.
 - **Precision Handling**: All monetary fields enforce two decimal places and a maximum of 999,999.99, preventing malformed currency entries.
+- **Amount Boundaries**: Transaction amounts must be positive and within valid range; the system accepts values from 0.01 to 999,999.99, with behavior for zero or negative entries determined by the implementation.

 ## Exceptions
 - Invalid menu selections are intercepted and resolved with a message before re-presenting options.